Xash777/transferfilepy/README.md

-Customized file transfer with some bugs but still using a proper flag
+Customized file transfer with some bugs but still using proper flags